from Sunny Arizona!

-The Romantic Times Review is in for my October Love Inspired release
+The Romantic Times Review is in for my latest Love Inspired release

 A Season of Love.
 4 Stars